-Valuation of investment in the Hostplus Pooled Superannuation Trust

-Refer to Note 10(e)(ii) Fair Value Hierarchy
+Valuation of investment in the Hostplus Pooled Superannuation Trust Refer to Note 10(e)(ii) Fair value in an inactive market (level 2 and level 3)

-At 30 June 2022, the Fund primarily invests in the Hostplus Pooled Superannuation Trust (the PST).
-Through its investment in the PST, the Fund is indirectly invested in asset classes including: Australian and international infrastructure funds, property funds, and private equity funds, amongst others.
+At 30 June 2023, the Fund primarily invested in the Hostplus Pooled Superannuation Trust (the PST).
+Through its investment in the PST, the Fund is indirectly invested in asset classes which hold both Australian and international investments, including: listed and unlisted equities, infrastructure funds, property funds and private equity funds, amongst others.

 Note 10(e)(ii) of the financial statements describes the valuation methodology used by the Fund to measure the fair value of the investment in the PST under Australian Accounting Standards.
-The Fund's investment in the PST is recorded at the redemption value per unit, as reported by the PST.
+The Fund's investment in the PST is recorded at the redemption value per unit, as reported by the PST's custodian.